Internet Marketing Company: The Best Car Insurance Discounts For Students

-LOS ANGELES, CA / ACCESSWIRE / May 19, 2019 / Compare-autoinsurance.org has released anew blog post that presents the best car insurance discounts for students.
+LOS ANGELES, CA / ACCESSWIRE / May 23, 2019 / Compare-autoinsurance.org has released a new blog post that explains which are the best car insurance discounts for students.

-Students are considered very risky drivers, due to some dangerous behaviors associated with age.
-Insurance companies compensate for this risk by asking really expensive premiums.
-However, there are some discounts that can lower the costs for a student.
-Find out more about the existing options to lower the costs and get free car insurance quotes from http://compare-autoinsurance.org/.
+Teens are considered high-risk drivers and students below 25 years old make no exception.
+In fact, some companies may consider students even more prone to accidents, thus increasing the coverage costs.
+Find out more about the existing options to lower the costs.
+Furthermore, get free car insurance quotes from http://compare-autoinsurance.org/.

-- Good grades student discount is the best discount a student driver can obtain.
+- Good student discount is the most valuable discount on the market.
 Students with a GPA above 3.0 or a B average can qualify for this discount.
-Companies consider that good students spend more time in dorms/at home and study, rather than driving in the middle of the night.
-The value of this discount differs a lot between insurance companies.
-Students can save around 5%- 15%.
-However, some companies offer a 35% discount to students under 25 years old that complete dedicated driver education programs.
-Also, each carrier may have certain requirements, like being on the Dean's Honorary List, periodically bring report cards or being among top 10% in college.
+Companies view hard-working students as more responsible.
+Plus, they assume that these students spend more time in dorms/at home and study, rather than going out for parties.
+The value of this discount varies a lot between carriers.
+The typical range is around 5%- 15%.
+However, some companies offer a 35% discount to students under 25 years old that complete the teenSMART driver education program.
+Also, each carrier asks proofs of good grades, like a report card.

-- Resident student discount is granted for students who leave their cars at home.
+- Resident student discount is another big discount.
 This discount is designed for students who study far away from home and leave the car at home.
-Logically, that person does not drive often and he is less exposed to accidents and clams.
+In this way, they do not driver regularly and are less exposed to accidents.
 Again, the value and requirements for this discount will vary.
 Generally, the carrier will require documentation to prove that the student is at least 100 miles away from home.
-Students can save around 20% with this discount.
+The value of the discount is around 20%.

-"Studying hard and leaving your car at home while at college will help you get cheaper car insurance," said Russell Rabichev, Marketing Director of Internet Marketing Company.
+"Car insurance and students are usually a really costly combination.
+Unless you get access to student discounts", said Russell Rabichev, Marketing Director of Internet Marketing Company.

 Compare-autoinsurance.org is an online provider of life, home, health, and auto insurance quotes.
 This website is unique because it does not simply stick to one kind of insurance provider, but brings the clients the best deals from many different online insurance carriers.
 In this way, clients have access to offers from multiple carriers all in one place: this website.
 On this site, customers have access to quotes for insurance plans from various agencies, such as local or nationwide agencies, brand names insurance companies, etc.